dmytro-demchyna/schema-keeper/README.md

 ## Recommended workflow

-### Making a schema change

-1. Write a migration
-2. Run it against your local database
-3. Run `schemakeeper dump` to capture the new state
-4. Commit migration + dump together
-5. PR reviewers see the exact structural diff in the dump files

 ### Resolving merge conflicts

 Different objects live in separate files, so changes to different objects auto-merge without conflicts.